RagnarLothbrok-Odin/plugin.program.ragnarok/README.md

-# plugin.program.openwizard
+# plugin.program.ragnarok
-OpenWizard
+Ragnarok Wizard

-OpenWizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
-As this is a work in progress, a repository is highly recommended, but if you prefer not to, there is a built-in auto-updater.
+Ragnarok Wizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
+As this is a work in progress, I would highly recommend the use of a repository, but if you prefer not to, there is a built-in auto-updater.

+NOTE: This is a fork of https://github.com/drinfernoo/plugin.program.openwizard

 For more information on how to edit/customize this wizard for your own usage, please read [the wiki](https://github.com/drinfernoo/plugin.program.openwizard/wiki).